pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 A node participating in the `State Sync` protocol can act as both a _server_ and/or a _client_ to its `Network Peers`.
 A pre-requisite of the State Sync protocol is for the `P2P` module to maintain an active set of network peers, along with metadata corresponding to the persistence data they have available.

-Illustrative example of Peer Metadata related to State Sync:
+Illustrative example of Peer Metadata related to State Sync (not a production interface):

 ```golang
 type PeerSyncMetadata interface {